 Kickoffs: At the start of the game there is a coin toss to see which team gets the ball first.
 The team that has the ball is the offense; the other team is the defense.
 A football game is supposedly one hour, but takes about three hours to play because the clock is often stopped for various reasons.
 The game is divided into 15 minute quarters with a major division at 30 minutes which is called half time.
 At the end of the first and third quarters, the players merely switch sides.
 The ball is moved to the corresponding point on the other side of the field, and play continues.
 This switching of sides evens up any advantage due to the sun or wind.
 The players leave the field for 20 minutes at half-time.
 After half-time, play does not continue where it ended.
 Instead, the team that originally lost the coin toss gets to have the ball first following another kickoff.

 At the start of each half and after each touchdown or field goal (when it's time to let the other team have the ball), the defending team starts by placing the ball on a tee at their 35 yard line and kicking the ball toward the other team.
 This is a kickoff.
 The other team tries to catch the ball and run it back as far as possible.
 If the player catching the ball sees there is no hope of running it back, he raises his hand asking for a fair catch.
 In a fair catch, the defending team may not tackle him and he may not run with the ball.
 If the ball is kicked into the end zone and no one catches it or the player catching it does not run with it, there is a touchback and the first play starts at the offense's 25 yard line.
+The same happens after a fair catch within the 25 yard line.
 Unlike a touchdown, a touchback does not score any points.

 Downs: The offense has 4 plays or downs to cover 10 yards or more.
 A play ends when the player with the ball is either stopped or goes out-of-bounds or if the ball is thrown and missed (which is called an incomplete pass).
 A player is stopped when his knees touch the ground either because he was tackled by a defensive player or because he fell.
 When a play is over an official blows a whistle.
 Normally, teams try to cover the 10 yards in 3 plays or less.
 If they don't make it in 3 plays, they use the 4th down to kick the ball toward the other team.
 The ball is not placed on the ground and kicked as it is in a kickoff.
 Instead, the ball is snapped back to the kicker who kicks the ball.
 This is punting.
 For a touchback on a punt, the ball comes out to the 20 yard line.
 Teams don't have to punt on 4th down.
 Sometimes, if the distance to complete the 10 yards is very short or if a team is far behind in the score, they elect to go for it on 4th down--to try to complete the 10 yards with another play.
 If they fail to make it on 4th down, the ball is turned over on downs where it ends up.
 On 4th down, if they are close enough to the defense's goal posts, the offense may also elect to kick a field goal.
 If the field goal misses, the ball is turned over to the other team where it was before the field goal attempt.